pbfrandsen/SPIN_workshop/genome_assembly.md

 hifiasm --version
 ```

-The output should be the version number for hifiasm, e.g. "0.16.1-r375."
+The output should be the version number of our newly installed hifiasm software, e.g. "0.16.1-r375."

 Then, you can deactivate the active hifiasm environment with: